 Smart Traffic Management is a system where centrally-controlled traffic signals and sensors regulate the flow of traffic through the city in response to demand.

-Currently the city has some elements of a Smart Traffic Management system, but most traffic lights are not connected into it, and some features are not being used – see Section 6.13.2 of the Cambridge Access Audit.
+Cambridge is a typical small UK city.
+Currently it has some elements of a Smart Traffic Management system, but most traffic lights are not connected into it, and some features are not being used – see Section 6.13.2 of the Cambridge Access Audit.

 Upgrading and integrating all the signals on the main roads in the city will: